Course Title: Higher Diploma in Science in Computing

 - Project Skills

 - Web Software Engineering

 - Project Design and Development

 1 Saturday per month 9.30am - 5.30pm and blended learning * Average of 12-18 hours of independent and online study required per week

-The programme is predominantly online.
-There will be some campus workshops and assessments in 2021/2022.
+The course is predominantly online.
+There will be some campus workshops and assessments in 2023/2024.
 Dates for these will be advised at the commencement of the semester.

 Graduates of this course may progress on to the Master of Science in Computing (Applied Cyber Security) or Master of Science in Computing (Applied Data Science & Analytics).